binarysec/owfPpHybridAuth/README.md

 ## Support

-It currently only support Facebook and Google login.
+It currently only support Facebook, Google and LinkedIn login.
 (07/09/2014)

 # Integration